SELINA-team/SELINA-reference_construction/README.md

 Reference update pipeline
 ================

-Xiaoying Shi
+### Download data

 1. Download datasets from databases.
-Using python parsal for GEO, and manully download for other databases such as EBI, HCA, and Broad.
+Using python crawler for GEO, and manully download for other databases such as EBI, HCA, and Broad.

+### Format data

 2. Formatted raw data to **plain/mtx/h5** and check meta information from crawler manually.